 $4.5 billion to $5.4 billion

-The amount of additional net tax revenue that would accrue to the federal government over 3 years if all current UIs were legalized.
+The amount of additional net tax revenue that would accrue to the federal government over 3 years if all current undocumented immigrants were legalized.

 The current cost of apprehending, detaining, processing, and transporting one individual in deportation proceedings.

-The number of traditional “gateway” states in which large populations of undocumented immigrants have settled: California, Florida, Illinois, New York and Texas.
+The number of traditional “gateway” states where large populations of undocumented immigrants have settled: California, Florida, Illinois, New York and Texas.

 Estimated number of immigrants deported under the Obama administration’s immigrant enforcement program, Secure Communities, which checks the status of immigrants booked into county jails in participating jurisdictions.